SumanthRam07/Pet-clinic-Mocroservice/README.md

 so don't be scared of initial Spring Cloud Gateway timeouts.
 You can track services availability using Eureka dashboard available by default at http://localhost:8761.

-The `main` branch uses an Eclipse Temurin with Java 17 as Docker base image.

 *NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
 The default settings are usually not enough and make the `docker-compose up` painfully slow.*